bhagya-gundal/Challenge-Writing/README.md

-# Kinosso Reinforcement Learning challenge 2020
+# Kinosso Reinforcement Learning Challenge 2020

+## Eligibility:
+The challenge is open to current Northeastern University students.
 The purpose of this challenge is to pre-screen candidates for a Programmer-Analysts position during the Fall 2020.
 The position involves working closely with Kinosso.
 We sincerely hope you will partecipate to the challenge!!

 ## Introduction: